-Nolo has a big repository of articles about everyday legal topics written by attorneys.
+Legal website Nolo has a vast repository of articles about everyday legal topics written by attorneys.
 These can be accessed for free and serve as an excellent resource if you need to know general information.
-These cover a wide range of legal topics related to starting and operating a business.
+Articles cover a wide range of legal topics related to starting and operating a business.

 LegalShield lets you be proactive about legal help.
 For prices starting at $39 per month, you can get regular access to a lawyer and document review.
-LegalShield is unique in assisting businesses with debt collection, one of the main issues impacting small business cash flow.
+One unique feature of LegalShield is they assist businesses with debt collection, one of the main issues impacting small business cash flow.
 If customers aren’t paying you, LegalShield can help you recover what’s owed to you.

-With so many law websites to choose from, how do you know which one is right for you?
+With so many online legal services to choose from, how do you know which one is right for you?

 Here’s a cheat sheet of which providers to opt for and when: